open-policy-agent/gatekeeper/website/docs/gator.md

 This Case specifies that there is at least one violation, and no violations contain the string "foobar".

-More examples of working `gator test` suites are available in the [gatekeeper-library](https://github.com/open-policy-agent/gatekeeper-library/tree/master/library) repository.
+More examples of working `gator verify` suites are available in the [gatekeeper-library](https://github.com/open-policy-agent/gatekeeper-library/tree/master/library) repository.